K-Kielak/gas-main-investments-effectivness/README.md

-# Gas Main Investments Effectivness
+# Gas Main Investments Effectiveness
-Research project looking into the effectivness of gas main investments in Poland.
+Research project looking into the effectiveness of gas main investments in Poland.

 It consists of different machine learning models that calculate the expected prices of different types of gas mains relatively to the most standard model (see `config.py`) based on the provided training data.